amberhinds/fcwp-testimonials/david-notes.md

 2. Copypasta from Codex the `WP_Widget` class (need BOTH class AND hook) — add that widget to the sidebar, see nothing
 3. Show output of the widget — slime something there, add in the before title, etc boilerplate
 4. Add in the loop again, or maybe use get_posts to output something from a real testimonial (COPYPASTA!!)
-5. Add settable title to widget
+5. Add settable title to widget (COPYPASTA!)
-6. Add dropdown of testimonials to widget